Training Like a Medical Resident: Context-Prior Learning Toward Universal Medical Image Segmentation: Discussion and Conclusion

-\textbf{Connection with natural image foundation model.} Advancements in recent foundational segmentation models (e.g., Segment-Anything Model (SAM)~\cite{kirillov2023segment}) have demonstrated notable progress for general vision tasks.
-Yet they have struggled to transfer to medical imaging tasks.
+\textbf{Connection with natural image foundation model.} Advances in foundational segmentation models (e.g., Segment-Anything Model (SAM)~\cite{kirillov2023segment}) have demonstrated notable progress for general vision tasks.
+Yet general-purpose models struggle to transfer to medical imaging tasks.
 For instance, a benchmark study~\cite{he2023accuracy} comparing SAM against 12 medical imaging tasks revealed that SAM's Dice scores consistently fell behind those of UNet by margins ranging from 0.1 to 0.5, and even reaching up to 0.6-0.7.
-Efforts of finetuning SAM have been made to enhance its medical-image performance (e.g. MedSAM~\cite{ma2023segment}).
+Efforts of finetuning SAM are considerable to enhance its medical-image performance (e.g. MedSAM~\cite{ma2023segment}).
 Despite improvements over SAM, MedSAM's performance remains inferior to that of our 3D ResUNet baseline, even when the latter is trained from scratch with a single dataset.
 For example, on CT liver: ResUNet: 97.64 vs. MedSAM: 91.42, and CT pancreas: ResUNet: 80.45 vs. MedSAM: 76.76.
-The underperformance of SAM in medical imaging tasks may originate from the substantial domain gap~\cite{raghu2019transfusion} and its inherent 2D design, which is ill-equipped to fully harness the 3D information that is crucial to medical image tasks.
-Therefore, we believe that a foundation model for 3D medical images should be deeply rooted in 3D medical imaging itself.
-Nevertheless, the proposed universal medical image segmentation paradigm, along with Hermes, offers a versatile means for utilizing diverse, large-scale medical image datasets, opening up perspectives for the development of foundational models in medical imaging.
+The underperformance of SAM in medical imaging tasks may originate from: (1) the substantial domain gap~\cite{raghu2019transfusion} and (2) its inherent 2D design is ill-equipped to harness the 3D information that is crucial to medical image tasks.
+Therefore, building a foundation model for 3D medical images should be deeply rooted in 3D medical imaging itself.
+The proposed universal segmentation paradigm, along with Hermes, offers a versatile means for utilizing diverse, large-scale medical image datasets, opening up perspectives for the development of foundational models in medical imaging.

-\textbf{Future work.} While our model effectively leverages the partially labeled data, its performance can be potentially improved by addressing missing labels from self-supervised~\cite{he2022masked} or semi-supervised learning~\cite{tarvainen2017mean,sohn2020fixmatch}.
-We also plan to incorporate more diverse datasets into training, such as additional anatomical regions and imaging modalities.
-Furthermore, integrating more types of medical prior knowledge into model inference presents an intriguing topic for future investigation.
+\textbf{Limitations.} While our model extends to leverages the breadth of partially labeled data, its performance can be potentially improved by addressing missing labels with self-supervised~\cite{he2022masked} or semi-supervised learning~\cite{tarvainen2017mean,sohn2020fixmatch}.
+Integrating more types of medical prior knowledge into model inference presents an intriguing topic for future investigation.